-From Our “Ask a Question” mailbag: Can a Trust Protect a Collection?
+From Our “Ask a Question” Mailbag: Can a Trust Protect a Collection?

-Can I leave my watch collection to my son in Trust?
 “Over the years I have put together an extensive watch collection.
 My wife and I recently had a son, and I wish to leave him the collection.
 Is it possible to leave him the collection in Trust?
 Can a Trust protect a collection inheritance?”

-Yes, a Trust Can Protect a Collection!
+Can a Trust Protect a Collection

+Yes!
 Pennsylvania and New Jersey have both in recent years passed trust acts that allow residents to form flexible, protective trusts for inheritances.
 Therefore, You can certainly leave your son the watch collection in Trust.
 In fact, you should leave him his inheritance in Trust.

 Visit my website for more information about Irrevocable Trusts.